-Soon Richie found himself entering a state of total absorption that, toward the end of the retreat, allowed him to sit for up to four hours at a go.
-At lights-out time he’d go to the empty meditation hall and meditate on his body’s sensations steadily, sometimes until 1:00 or 2:00 a.m.
+Soon, Richie found himself entering a state of total absorption that, toward the end of the retreat, allowed him to sit for up to four hours at a go.
+At lights-out time, he’d go to the empty meditation hall and meditate on his body’s sensations steadily, sometimes until 1:00 or 2:00 a.m.

 The retreat was a high for Richie.
 He came away with a deep conviction that there were methods that could transform our minds to produce a profound well-being.
-We did not have to be controlled by the mind, with its random associations, sudden fears and angers, and all the rest — We could take back the helm.
+We did not have to be controlled by the mind, with its random associations, sudden fears and anger, and all the rest — We could take back the helm.

 For days after the retreat ended, Richie still felt he was on a high.
 Richie’s mind kept soaring while he and Susan stayed on in Dalhousie.
-The high rode with him on the bus down the mountains via roads wending through fields and villages with mud-walled, thatch-roofed houses, on to the busier cities of the plains, and finally through the throbbing, packed roads of Delhi.
+The high rode with him on the bus down the mountains via roads wending through fields and villages with mud-walled, thatch-roofed houses, onto the busier cities of the plains, and finally through the throbbing, packed roads of Delhi.

-There Richie felt that high begin to wane as he and Susan spent a few days in the bare-bones guesthouse they could afford on their grad student budget, venturing out to Delhi’s cacophonous and crowded streets to have a tailor make some clothes and buy souvenirs.
+There, Richie felt that high begin to wane as he and Susan spent a few days in the bare-bones guesthouse they could afford on their grad student budget, venturing out to Delhi’s cacophonous and crowded streets to have a tailor make some clothes and buy souvenirs.

 Perhaps the biggest force in the decline of that meditation state was the traveler’s stomach they both had come down with.
 That malady plagued them through a change of planes in Frankfurt on the cheap flight from Delhi to Kennedy Airport.
-After a full day spent in travel they landed in New York, where they were greeted by both sets of parents, eager to see them after this summer away in Asia.
+After a full day spent in travel, they landed in New York, where they were greeted by both sets of parents, eager to see them after this summer away in Asia.

 As Susan and Richie exited Customs – sick, tired, and dressed in the Indian style of the day – their families greeted them with looks of horrified shock.
 Instead of enveloping them in love, they yelled in alarm, “What have you done to yourselves?
 You look terrible!”